What is compost?

 Material from the all of the City's yard waste sites—approximately 11,000 tonnes each year—ends up at the Cinnamon Ridge Compost Facility and Yard Waste Site, where it is composted for 8-12 months via open-air windrow.

 Cinnamon Ridge compost is available for purchase by the public.
 The fees are $10 per loaded tractor bucket (approx 500 kg) loaded by site operator, or $2 per small container (e.g. Rubbermaid tote) loaded by the customer.
 Please note that this material is a soil amendment that is intended to be mixed with soil prior to application.

 Can I compost food scraps?

 Currently, there is no curbside collection or drop-off location for food scraps and other green/organic materials.
-However, in December 2020, Council authorized staff to move ahead with a three-phased approach to developing a residential organics collection program.
+However, the City is currently piloting a residential organics collection program in select neighbourhoods.
 Learn about the Organics Pilot Program on our Let's Talk page.

 How does the City use compost?